 it also covers associated costs.
 Demand for bursaries is greater

-than ever and we have set ourselves the ambitious target of supporting 100 pupils by 2025, with a fundraising goal of £1m a year.
+than ever and we have set ourselves the ambitious target of supporting 100 pupils by 2025.

 LEH bursary holders have gone on to study at Oxford, Bristol, Exeter, Royal Holloway, UCL, Nottingham and Imperial, with six students choosing to read Medicine in the past three years.
 Former bursary beneficiaries are now working as junior doctors, barristers and teachers.
 They are all dedicated to passing on the benefits of the LEH education they received.

-We are inviting you to join the 1710 Society today by setting up a regular gift, which could be as little as £1.71 per month.
+We are inviting you to join the 1710 Society today by setting up a regular gift.
 Please help us give more students the opportunity of a life changing education at this remarkable school.

 If 100 people gave £17.10 a month, with gift aid, it would cover the cost of 1 new bursary student